 - Meals: 10 breakfasts, 4 lunches

-- The following activities are included in the holiday: day tour of Faial Island by van, day tour of São Jorge, Caldeira do Santo Cristo hike, day tour of Pico Island with wine tasting (the order of activities is subject to change)
+- The following activities are included in the holiday: day tour of Faial Island, day tour of São Jorge, Caldeira do Santo Cristo hike, day tour of Pico Island with wine tasting (the order of activities is subject to change)

 - Fully qualified guides and instructors during activities